darylbg/song-plays-quiz/README.md

 ## Deployment

-The live deployed page can be found here:
-The source code can be found on Github here: https://github.com/darylbg/song-plays-quiz
+The live deployed page can be found here: https://darylbg.github.io/song-plays-quiz/ The source code can be found on Github here: https://github.com/darylbg/song-plays-quiz

+## Usage

+This game is a very fun and informative to play.
+It test both the players knowledge of a wide variety of music, but also thier quick decision making skills.
+As the game randomly picks different songs for the player to choose between, there can be no memorizing of patterns or scores making it difficult yet engaging and addictive to play.

+## License
+Please refer to the LICENSE in the repo.